About the National Provider Identifier (NPI)

 CarePrecise Gold and CarePrecise Platinum both offer the complete database, plus special tools for segmenting providers by specialty, geographic radius, wealth, urban/rural, and other parameters.
 Platinum contains additional extended data.

-NPI data can be obtained for individual states; see CarePrecise State.
+The NPI data can be obtained for individual states; see CarePrecise State.

 Additional Resources